Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

-where $r_{\boi}\, (r_{\chiv})$ relates to the cost of natural gas that is used by boiler (chiller), $r_{\im}^h\, (r_{\im}^c)$ denotes to the cost of imported thermal energy from an external party during heating (cooling) mode, and $r_{\tx{a}}^h\, (r_{\tx{a}}^c)$ corresponds to the electricity cost of pump of ATES system to extract the required thermal energy during heating (cooling) modes.
-The other entries of $r_{i}$ represent the start-up costs together with a coefficient for the auxiliary variable $e_{i,t}$.
-The proposed cost function consists of three main parts which leads to the regulation of imbalance errors to zero at minimal production cost together with minimum energy balance error of ATES system in each agent $i$.
-The reason for introducing cost function in this form is that from computational perspective quadratic cost functions are motivated by convexity and differentiability arguments.

-\begin{remark} The cost function $J_i(\cdot)$ is a random variable, and thus, we consider $\Eb_{}\left[J_i(\cdot)\right]$ to obtain a deterministic cost function. \end{remark}
+where $r_{\boi}\, (r_{\chiv})$ represents the cost of natural gas that is used by boiler (chiller), $r_{\im}^h\, (r_{\im}^c)$ denotes the cost of imported thermal energy from an external party during heating (cooling) mode, and $r_{\tx{a}}^h\, (r_{\tx{a}}^c)$ corresponds to the pumping electricity cost of ATES system to extract the required thermal energy during heating (cooling) modes.
+The other entries of $r_{i}$ represent the start-up costs.
+The proposed cost function consists of two main parts which leads to the regulation of imbalance errors to zero at minimal production cost together with minimum energy balance error of ATES system in each agent $i$.
+The reason for introducing a cost function in this form is that from a computational perspective quadratic cost functions are motivated by convexity and differentiability arguments.
+Note that the cost function $J_i(\cdot)$ is a random variable due to the uncertain state variables, and thus, we consider $\Eb_{}\left[J_i(\cdot)\right]$ to obtain a deterministic cost function.

-We are now in a position to formulate the following optimization problem for each agent $i = 1, 2, \cdots, N$ at each sampling time $t$:
+We are now in a position to formulate a finite-horizon stochastic hybrid control problem as the local energy management problem for each agent $i\in\{1, \cdots, N\}$ using the following chance-constrained mixed-integer optimization problem: